thelarz/MvcBreadCrumbs/MvcBreadCrumbs/README.md

         }
     }

-This sample demostrates how clear the current breadcrumb stack with code and also how to push a custom url onto the stack with code.
+This sample demostrates how to clear the current breadcrumb stack with code and also how to push a custom URL onto the stack with code.

     public class SampleController : Controller
     {